nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [AnyObservableObject](https://github.com/marty-suzuki/AnyObservableObject)
 - [UpdateAvailableKit](https://github.com/SwapnanilDhol/UpdateAvailableKit) - Easy way to check if the installed app has an update available.
 - [SwiftDSSocket](https://github.com/csujedihy/SwiftDSSocket) - Swift based asynchronous socket framework built atop DispatchSource.
+- [SwiftScripting](https://github.com/tingraldi/SwiftScripting) - Utilities and samples to aid in using Swift with the Scripting Bridge.
+- [Narratore](https://github.com/broomburgo/Narratore) - Swift library that can be used to create and run interactive stories and narrative games.

 ## Other (not lib)